Alpenhut • Romantic Cabin + Private Hot Tub

 This home is one of the highest ranked based on ratings, reviews, and reliability.

-A private hot tub just steps from the cabin, fenced for privacy and ideal for stargazing after a day of hiking
+A private hot tub tucked behind a fenced yard, ideal for soaking under the stars after a day of hiking

 The space

-* Wake to elk, deer, birds, and fresh mountain air.
+* Wake to elk, mule deer, birds, and crisp mountain air.

-* Return to your private hot tub beneath brilliant stars.
+* Relax in your private hot tub beneath Colorado’s brilliant star-filled skies.

 Guest access